How to have the perfect Townsville getaway

 When to visit

-Boasting more than 320 days of sunshine per year, there’s never really a bad time to go on a Townsville holiday.
-But if you’re not a fan of heat and humidity, it’s best to take your trip between the winter months of June and August; you’ll be blessed with blue skies, warm days and cooler nights.
+Boasting more than 320 days of sunshine per year, there’s never really a bad time to go on a Townsville getaway.
+But if you’re not a fan of heat and humidity, it’s best to take your trip between the winter months of June and August.
+You’ll be blessed with blue skies, warm days and cooler nights.

 If you’re coming in August it’s worth making sure your trip coincides with Magnetic Island Race Week, which brings boatloads of sailing festivities and excitement to town.